How to Make Whipped Honey (& 5 Delicious Creamed Honey Flavors)

 How to Make Flavored Creamed Honey

-Once you know how to make creamed honey, you’ll quickly find yourself dreaming up delicious flavor combinations.
-It’s incredibly easy to make flavored creamed honey and I’m sharing a handful of my favorite mix-ins and tips below.
+Once you know how to make whipped honey, you’ll quickly find yourself dreaming up delicious flavor combinations.
+It’s incredibly easy to make flavored creamed honey, and I’m sharing a handful of my favorite mix-ins and tips below.

 Cinnamon Whipped Honey Recipe